schneebergerlab/msyd/example_workflow.md

 ```

 In preparation for running `pasy call`, the input tsv needs to be generated.
-An example TSV that could work with the code snippets above could look something like this:
+An example TSV for the callset prepared in this workflow could look like this:

 ```
 $ cat genomes.tsv